 Knowing how to order your steak is essential for an enjoyable dining experience, so how do you explain how you want your steak ‘done’ in France?
 When your waiter asks you “Quelle cuisson, votre steak?”
 (How would you like your steak cooked?) or “Vous l’aimez comment votre steak ?”
 (How do you like your steak?), here’s what to say.

 • Bleu – Done on a very hot grill for one minute on each side.

-• Saignant – Meaning bloody.
-Very rare, but cooked slightly longer on the second side than a bleu steak.
+• Saignant – Rare.
+‘Saignant’ means bloody, so expect this to be very rare.
+It’s cooked slightly longer on the second side than a bleu steak.

-• À point – rare for British or American standards.
+• À point – Medium-rare.
+Note that this is still rare by most British or American standards.
 This implies that a steak is cooked a little longer than a saignant one.

-• Très bien cuit (!) – should get you a steak that is totally cooked through!
+• Très bien cuit (!) – This isn’t technically ‘French’ but it should get you a steak that is totally cooked through!

 Speaking French can be a bit daunting, but your waiter will appreciate the effort.
-If you’re nervous, you can always explain that you would like your steak more or less bloody/pink/cooked, or even your preferred length of cooking time for steak.
+If you’re nervous about how your steak will be cooked, you can always explain that you would like your steak more or less bloody/pink/cooked, or even your preferred length of cooking time for steak.
 Be confident and talk your options through with your server.
 The stereotype of the snooty French waiter is a thing of the past in most establishments and most will be more than happy to help you order your steak the way you want.

 Bon appétit, French food fans!

 Local Life in France